AdaCore/spark2014/docs/ug/getting_started.rst

 coding standard rules for critical software, and do not prevent the natural expression of data-structures and algorithms used in critical software.

-As a running example, we consider the naive searching algorithm in an unordered collection of elements.
+As a running example, we consider a naive searching algorithm for an unordered collection of elements.
 The algorithm returns whether the collection contains the desired value, and if so, at which index.
 The collection is implemented here as an array.
-We start on purpose with an incorrect program for package ``Search``, in order to explain how the |SPARK| toolset can help correcting these errors.
+We deliberately start with an incorrect program for package ``Search``, in order to explain how the |SPARK| toolset can help correct these errors.

 We start with creating a GNAT project file in ``search.gpr``: